 The eight cabins are elegantly furnished and spacious with large panoramic windows and individually controlled air-conditioning.
 Some of the cabins are interconnecting, which is excellent for families.
-There is also one master suite cabin, the Odyssey Suite, measuring 35 square meters!
+There is also one master suite cabin, the Sea Star Suite, measuring 35 square meters!
 All cabins are also equipped with a mini bar and a plasma TV.

-Facilities onboard include a cocktail bar and two Jacuzzis located on the spacious sun deck; a main deck with lounge, library, restaurant and bar and a shaded alfresco dining area.
+Facilities onboard include a cocktail bar and two Jacuzzis located on the spacious sun deck; a main deck with indoor lounge, library, restaurant and bar and a shaded alfresco dining area.
 The Sea Star Journey also offers a mini spa service with massage and therapies.